-STANDARD DOCUMENT NO. REV.NO PAGE M0216SD-162SDAR1 02 20/20 Note: The address counter (ACC) is automatically incremented or decremented by 1 after the write instructions to CG-RAM or DD-RAM are executed.
+DOCUMENT NO. REV.NO PAGE 00 20/20 Note: The address counter (ACC) is automatically incremented or decremented by 1 after the write instructions to CG-RAM or DD-RAM are executed.
 The RAM data selected by the ACC cannot be read out at this time even if read instructions are executed.
 Therefore, to correctly read data, execute either the address set instruction or cursor shift instruction (only with DD-RAM), then just before reading the desired data, execute the read instruction from the second time the read instruction is sent.
-7.0 OPERATING RECOMMENDATIONS 7.1 Avoid applying excessive shock or vibration beyond the specification for the VFD module.
+7. OPERATING RECOMMENDATIONS 7.1 Avoid applying excessive shock or vibration beyond the specification for the VFD module.
 7.2 Since VFDs are made of glass material, careful handling is required. i.e. Direct impact with hard material to the glass surface (especially exhaust tip) may crack the glass.
 7.3 When mounting the VFD module to your system, leave a slight gap between the VFD glass and your front panel.
 The module should be mounted without stress to avoid flexing of the PCB.
 7.4 Avoid plugging or unplugging the interface connection with the power on, otherwise it may cause the severe damage to input circuitry.
-7.5 Slow starting power supply may cause non-operation because one chip Mico won't be reset.
+7.5 Slow starting power supply may cause non-operation because one chip Micro won't be reset.
 7.6 Exceeding any of maximum ratings may cause the permanent damage.
-7.7 Since the VFD modules contain high voltage source, careful handing is required during powered on.
-7.8 When the power is turned off, the capacitor dose not discharge immediately.
+7.7 Since the VFD modules contain high voltage source, careful handling is required during powered on.
+7.8 When the power is turned off, the capacitor does not discharge immediately.
 The high voltage applied to the VFD must not contact to the ICs.
 And the short-circuit of mounted components on PCB within 30 times the specified current consumption when the power is turned on.
 7.9 The power supply must be capable of providing at least 3 times the rated current, because the surge current can be more than 3 times the specified current consumption when the power is turned on.
 7.10 Avoid using the module where excessive noise interference is expected.
-Noise may affects the Interface signal and causes improper operation.
+Noise may affect the Interface signal and causes improper operation.
 And it is important to keep the length of the interface cable less than 50cm.
 7.11 Since all VFD modules contain C-MOS ICs, anti-static handling procedures are always required.
-REMARKS: This specification is subject to change without prior notice in order to improve the design and quality.
-Your consultation with Newhaven Display sales office is recommended for the use of this module.